samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Duration: [dice] rounds
     - Range: touch
     - An object is frozen in time and space within an invulnerable crystal shell.
+1. Step Aside
+    - Range: touch
+    - Move a creature either 2 meters to your left or right

 ## Illusion